© 2006, 2007, 2008, 2009, 2010, 2011, 2012 Casa Nova SRL

 About Casa Nova

-Some views of Monte Acuto and of the main farmhouse at Casa Nova
+Some views of Monte Acuto and of Casa Nova before and after its restoration

-The land, 25 acres, has been farmed organically since the late 1980s and is a haven for wildflowers and wildlife.
+The land, some 30 acres, has been farmed organically since the late 1980s and is a haven for wildflowers and wildlife.
 When walking in the upper fields or woods you’re likely to find the tracks of deer or wild boar.
 Porcupines raid the vegetable garden.
 A large hare has made his home in the lower apple orchard.
 A hoopoe favours the rugged old pine tree in front of the farmhouse.
 Wild orchids grow in the fields in Spring; a bewildering array of wild mushrooms in Autumn.

 At 500m above sea level, the views are breathtaking: they stop you in your tracks and demand that you take time out from whatever you’re doing to just to stand and enjoy.
 The distinctive conical shape of the landmark local mountain, Monte Acuto, presides over the landscape.
 The surrounding hills form a natural amphitheatre and are a dazzling backdrop to the small outdoor theatre which is to be found on the hillside below the farmhouse, a legacy from a past visitor who built it as an architectural project.